Friedrich Panzinger: Biography

-In July 1944, after the 20 July plot to kill Hitler, Panzinger was appointed Chief of the Headquarters of the Gestapo, reporting directly to SS-Gruppenführer Heinrich Müller.
-Shortly thereafter, Panzinger was appointed Chief of RSHA Amt V, the Kriminalpolizei (Kripo; Criminal Police), also known as the Reichskriminalpolizeiamt (RKPA).
+In July 1944, after the 20 July plot to kill Hitler, Panzinger was appointed Chief of the Headquarters of the Gestapo, reporting directly to SS- Heinrich Müller.
+Shortly thereafter, Panzinger was appointed Chief of RSHA Amt V, the (Kripo; Criminal Police), also known as the (RKPA).
 He held that position until the end of the war.
 He succeeded Arthur Nebe, who was denounced and executed subsequent to the failed July assassination attempt on Hitler.
 He collaborated directly with RSHA chief, Ernst Kaltenbrunner.
 Panzinger was responsible for the murder of prisoner of war French general Gustave Marie Maurice Mesny on 19 January 1945 near the village of Nossen.